robertocoliver/chat-socket-udp/README.md

 # chat-socket-udp
-Programa de chat em tempo real utilizando UDP e sockets em Python.
+Real-time chat program using UDP and sockets in Python.